 True to its name, ‘Connect’ was intended to amplify the voices of local activist-artists by connecting them with fellow solutions-focused creatives with thoughtful solutions to the social issues in the area.
 Yulu’s role in the project was somewhat unconventional, tasked with engaging a small number of media in Oakland to connect with participants at the event through informal conversation, rather than for coverage.
-Yulu was also tasked with managing and safeguarding event’s authenticity, ensuring all participants were given a platform through which to feel comfortable in sharing their ideas, challenges and solutions without judgement.
+Yulu was also tasked with managing and safeguarding event’s authenticity, ensuring all participants were given a platform through which to feel comfortable in sharing their ideas, challenges and solutions without judgment.

 The intangible atmosphere and spirit of the event was the most important thing to honour and protect.
 In order to achieve this, Yulu took a thoughtful approach to all its work, including media relations, moderator research and briefing, and social media amplification.